vhartman/vhartman.github.io/_posts/2023-05-20-variable-timestep-mpc.md

 $$

 which is virtually the same, except that there is the index $$i$$ on the timestep $$\Delta t$$.
-Here, $$j$$ is a possibly non-convex cost term, $$f$$ are the dynamics of the system we are interested in, $$\mathcal{X}, \mathcal{U}$$ are the domains of the state and the input respectively, and $$g$$ is a constraint function.

-Of course, this variable timestepping approach could be implemented in any optimal control setting with a receding horizon such as vanilla MPC or MPPI (model predictive path integral control).
-It might even be advantageous in a trajectorz optimization setting to not use completely uniform discretizations.
+Of course, this variable timestepping approach could be implemented in any optimal control setting with a receding horizon such as vanilla MPC, dynamic programming approaches, or MPPI (model predictive path integral control).{% include sidenote.html text='It might even be advantageous in some settings of a trajectory optimization setting to not use completely uniform discretizations.'%}

+In this post, I will have a look at an iLQR implementation, and a MPC implementation with variable timesteps.

 #### Related work
 I always assumed that something similar to what I had in mind here must already have been done _somewhere_, but maybe its just not the thing that the academic community is interested in?